 - Lastly the Tools and Resources page is packed with useful equipment and ‘A’ List recommendations that will make your life easier.

-I hope you feel more confident and better equipped to shine in your SHL numerical test.
+We hope you feel more confident and better equipped to shine in your SHL numerical test.